tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/最佳实践/访问控制与权限管理/临时密钥生成及使用指引_intl_en.md

 >!
 > - When authorizing access with a temporary key, ensure that you follow the principle of the least privilege as needed.
 If you grant excessive permissions, such as granting permissions to all resources `(resource: *)` or all operations `(action: *)`, data security risks may arise.
 > - If you have specified a permission scope for the temporary key when applying for it, you can only use the key within the scope.
-For example, if you have limited the permissions to only uploading objects to the `examplebucket-1-1250000000`, you can **not** upload objects to the `examplebucket-2-1250000000` bucket or download objects from the `examplebucket-1-1250000000` bucket.
+For example, if you have limited the permissions to only uploading objects to the `examplebucket-1-1250000000`, you **can’t** upload objects to the `examplebucket-2-1250000000` bucket or download objects from the `examplebucket-1-1250000000` bucket.

 ## Temporary Key